htullionunes/htullionunes/README.md

 - 👋 Hi, I’m @htullionunes
 - 👀 I’m interested in new chalenges
-- 🌱 I’m currently learning about phyton, next i'll keep learning about computer programming.
+- 🌱 I’m currently learning about Java :Coffee:, next i'll keep learning about computer programming.
 - 📫 How to reach me?
 It´s simple, text me an email to htullionunes@gmail.com

 <!---